-One area that some e-commerce businesses excel in is customer service.
-They find ways to beat the competition through better customer service.
-You cannot crush the competition by solely focusing on customer service, but this gives you a significant advantage over the competition.
+Some e-commerce businesses excel in customer service as a way of separating themselves from the competition.
+You cannot crush the competition by solely focusing on customer service, but you can give yourself a significant advantage by bolstering this aspect of your business.

 Better Products and Services

 E-commerce businesses should strive to provide better products and better services.
 "And" is the operative word here.
 Many e-commerce businesses are hesitant to strive for better products, though they are willing to upgrade or alter their services.
 There is a widespread belief that better products automatically require higher costs, whereas better service can be achieved through extra effort alone.
 This kind of thinking is fundamentally flawed on both points.